-If anyone loves to visit Gombaniya, he or she must first come to Kandy or Matale City.
+If anyone wants to visit Gombaniya, he or she must first come to Kandy or Matale.
 Then they need to come to Wattegama town.
-Now they should follow the Bambarella route to Hulganga, a small town via Panvila.
+Now they should follow the Bambarella route to Hulganga, a small town, via Panvila.
 Public transport is available to the Huluganga from Wattegama.
-The distance between Huluganaga and Kandy is 31km.
+The distance between Huluganaga and Kandy is 31 kilometers.

-Huluganga Ella is a beautiful waterfall that is situated in Huluganga town.
+Huluganga Ella is a beautiful waterfall that is situated in Huluganga Town.
 You can experience the beauty of this waterfall before you go to Gombaniya.
 Then you should follow the route to Alakola Estate from Huluganga Town.
 But the route conditions are poor in most parts.
-You should finish the journey after you drop out in the upper division of the Alakola Estate called “Rathnathenna”.
-Thaliya Watuna Ella is another magnificent waterfall in the Alakola Estate.public transport available from Huluganga town to Rathnathenna.
+You should finish the journey after you drop out in the upper division of the Alakola Estate called “Rathnathenna.”
+Thaliya Watuna Ella is another magnificent waterfall in the Alakola Estate.
+There is public transportation from Huluganga town to Rathnathenna.

 Hike to the Gombaniya Mountain

 You should get permission from the Rathnathenna division for the Gomabaniya Hike.
 Then the trek will start.
 The initial part of the trek is through the tea estate.
-Locals will guide you to selecting the correct footpath.
-Then the footpath goes through the Mana Bushes.
+Locals will guide you in selecting the correct footpath.
+Then the footpath goes through the mangroves.
 The later part is moderately difficult because of the bamboo trees.
 But it’s not much more difficult for experienced hikers.

-During your trek, you will pass a few open areas and view points.
-The places are nice to sit down and wait for a few minutes.
+During your trek, you will pass a few open areas and viewpoints.
+The locations are ideal for taking a seat and waiting for a few minutes.
 There are a few sloppy and rough areas to cross.
-But there is a clear footpath until you reach the summit.
-So, everybody can reach the top of the Gombaniya Mountain.
-The entire hike will take 2-3 hours to finish.
+But there is a clear path until you reach the summit.
+As a result, anyone can reach the summit of Gombaniya Mountain.
+The entire hike will take 2–3 hours to complete.